A-Alexander-code/IA-Projects/21- Convolutional Autoencoder for X-Ray Plate Reconstruction/README.md

 #### `training_CAE.ipynb`

-This Jupyter Notebook is used to train and evaluate the VCAE model.
+This Jupyter Notebook is used to train and evaluate the CAE model.
 Major sections include:

 1. **Library Imports**: Imports necessary libraries.
 2. **Hyperparameters Definition**: Sets model and training parameters.